kagehq/docle/docs/DETAILED.md

 ## Advanced Editor Features

-The playground includes a professional code editor powered by CodeMirror 6.
+The web app includes a professional code editor powered by CodeMirror 6.

 ### Features